yasershahi/studio-appimage/README.md

 Studio is a desktop application for creating local WordPress environments, powered by WordPress.com and WordPress Playground.

+## Important Note

+Since Studio does not provide an official Linux package, this AppImage provides a convenient way to run Studio on most Linux distributions.
+However, please note that you will need to have FUSE installed on your system to run the AppImage.
+You can install it using your distribution's package manager:

+- For Debian/Ubuntu: `sudo apt-get install libfuse2`
+- For Fedora: `sudo dnf install fuse`
+- For Arch Linux: `sudo pacman -S fuse2`

 ## Building the AppImage

 ### Prerequisites